Recent Storm Damage Posts

 - Install flood vents and proper drainage.
 You can have a trench drain installed to divert water, and flood vents inside the garage can drain water getting through before levels rise and cause damage.

 At SERVPRO of Gainesville we believe in being prepared for any emergency.
-We can handle any of your water damage emergencies.
+We can handle any of your storm or water damage emergencies.
 Call us at 770-536-1010 24/7 for your emergency needs.

 Winter Is Coming, Are You Prepared

 Water expands when it freezes.
 In pipes, the expansion can cause ruptures.
 The damage often occurs not at the point where a pipe has frozen, but between the freeze and a faucet.
 As the ice blocks the pipe completely and expands, the water pressure in the pipe increases.
 Too much pressure will rupture the pipe.